What Is Big And Small In Baccarat?

-Big and Small is a side bet most commonly found in baccarat games powered by Playtech and Ezugi gaming software.
-It boasts the same payout as the 4-5-6, a side bet that originated from Atlantic City casinos.
-The big & small bets involve betting on the point total of both the player and banker’s hands at the end of a betting round.
+Big and Small is a side bet most commonly found online in baccarat games powered by Playtech and Ezugi gaming software.
+It boasts the same payout as the 4-5-6, which originated from Atlantic City casinos.

 What does B pair mean in Baccarat?